konveyor/release-tools/stale-dashboard/README.md

 ### Option 2: GitHub Pages Deployment

+**Note for Maintainers**: GitHub Pages must be configured manually through the repository settings.
+This requires repository admin access and cannot be automated via script.

 1. Enable GitHub Pages in the repository (typically upstream konveyor/release-tools):
    - Go to repository Settings
    - Navigate to "Pages" section